Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Discussion

 In the blackbody envelope model (Figure~\ref{fig:models}a), even the broad Balmer emission lines are not primarily powered by the AGN accretion disk, but instead by young massive stars in the compact stellar cluster.
 As a result, no direct emission from the accretion disk is observable, and single-epoch virial BH mass estimates based on the $R_{\rm BLR}$-$L$ relation calibrated by reverberation mapping of nearby AGNs become inappropriate \citep[e.g.,][]{Greene2005ApJ,Bentz2013ApJ}.
 Instead, the broad-line clouds illuminated by stellar radiation reside near the surface of the gaseous envelope and are gravitationally bounded by the central BH.
 Thus, the characteristic radius of the BLR can be approximated by the photospheric radius of the envelope $R_{\rm ph}$, allowing the BH mass to be inferred from $R_{\rm ph}$ and the line width of the broad H$\alpha$ emission line.

 Figure~\ref{fig:BH_mass} compares the BH mass measurements of our LRD sample derived from the standard $R_{\rm BLR}$-$L$ relation and those inferred from the blackbody photospheric radius.
 In the former case, we estimate BH masses following the prescription of \citet{Reines2013ApJ}, which uses the broad H$\alpha$ luminosity as a proxy for $R_{\rm BLR}$ under the assumption of the standard AGN $R_{\rm BLR}$–$L$ relation (the $x$-axis of Figure~\ref{fig:BH_mass}).
+The resulting $R_{\rm BLR}$ in the sample LRDs are typicall $\sim6000$ au ($\sim40$ lightdays).
 In the latter case, we measure the blackbody temperature ($T_{\rm BB}$) and the total envelope luminosity ($L_{\rm ph}$) by fitting blackbody spectra to the Prism spectra of the sample LRDs, and estimate $R_{\rm ph}$ using the Stefan-Boltzmann law.
-Assuming that the broad-line clouds are virialized, we then compute the corresponding BH with $R_{\rm ph}$ (the $y$-axis of Figure~\ref{fig:BH_mass}).
+Assuming that the broad-line clouds are virialized, we then compute the corresponding BH mass with $R_{\rm ph}$ (the $y$-axis of Figure~\ref{fig:BH_mass}).
 Plots are color-coded by the best-fit blackbody temperature.
 It shows that the BB temperatures are tightly clustered around $5000$ K independently of the BH mass, which is in line with the prediction by the blackbody envelope model \citep[e.g.,][]{Kido_2025,deGraaff_2026,Umeda_2025}.
+The envelope size estimated from the photospheric radius is typically $\sim900$ au ($\sim5$ lightdays).

 The comparison demonstrates that BH masses inferred under the blackbody envelope model are systematically lowered by one order of magnitude than those obtained using the conventional single-epoch method.
 This reduction relieves the ``overmassive" nature of BHs in LRDs relative to the local BH-host mass correlations \citep[e.g.,][]{Furtak2024Natur,Maiolino2024AAP,Kocevski2025ApJ}.
-We highlight that this decrease rises from the fundamentally different BLR size estimates, rather than from additional line broadening due to electron or resonant scattering \citep[e.g.,][]{Rusakov_2025}.
+We highlight that this decrease rises solely from the fundamentally different BLR size estimates, rather than from additional line broadening due to electron or resonant scattering \citep[e.g.,][]{Rusakov2025arXiv}.
 It is thus possible that the BH mass may be even smaller by a further $\sim1$ dex, if the additional line broadening due to scattering takes place in the blackbody envelope model.